 - Complete the COVID-19 safety and hygiene training provided by HR

 - Wear a facemask and face shield in all shared and public spaces inside College buildings.
-When in outdoor public spaces, keep a face covering with you at all times to use when you come into close proximity with others (within 6 feet).
+When in outdoor public spaces on campus, keep a face covering with you at all times to use when you come into close proximity with others (within 6 feet).
 Face coverings are not required when alone in private offices with the door closed.

 - Practice physical distancing, maintaining a distance of six or more feet from other individuals, especially in campus buildings, even while wearing face coverings.